coders-info/modular-code/README.md

 A module is simply a unit of code that you can "plug" into Platform

+A component can be used in the system as:
++ package in npm, nuget
++ application in a web network or standalone

+An Interface can be described by Standardized definition of expected input and output Data
++ webservice, API
++ OOP Interface

 Modular applications are composed of modules.
 That module can be not efficient with wrong practice, etc.., but the architecture of an application can be observed by checking the dependencies among all its modules.
 So in the next iteration of implementation, the not efficeint module can be replaced.

 ## Modular vs OOP Application